Supergranule aggregation: a Prandtl number-independent feature of constant heat flux-driven convection flows: Introduction

-In the present work, we conduct direct numerical simulations across an extended range of fluids applicable to geo- and astrophysical convection systems while prescribing constant vertical temperature gradients at the horizontal top and bottom planes.
-Providing extraordinarily long evolution times for each run, we confirm that supergranule aggregation is an omnipresent feature independently of the working fluid.
-Despite its involved hierarchy of different large-scale flow structures, the global heat and momentum transport of the flows shares similarities with the complementary turbulent superstructures that manifest in the case of applied constant temperatures.
-Interestingly, the potentially forming stable stratification in the bulk of the convection layer is no necessity for a supergranule aggregation.
+In the present work, we conduct direct numerical simulations across an extended range of fluids applicable to geophysical and astrophysical convection systems while prescribing constant vertical temperature gradients at the horizontal top and bottom planes.
+Providing extraordinarily long evolution times of up to the order of $\mathit{O} \left( 10^{4} \right)$ convective time units, we confirm that supergranule aggregation is an omnipresent feature independently of the working fluid.
+Despite its involved hierarchy of different large-scale flow structures, the global heat and momentum transport of the flows shares clear analogies with the complementary turbulent superstructures that manifest in the case of applied constant temperatures.
+Interestingly, the bulk stratification might manifest qualitatively differently depending on the working fluid.